jahrei/jahrei.github.io/README.md

 # jahrei.github.io

 Using this repository to test out Github Pages.
+Also using as testing and development zone of personal webpage.